cevm22/Axie-Center-Bot/README.md

 So when they found somebody who sell/buy an Axie in private, the seller or buyer allways ask to send first the asset and here is the dangerous part, because you dont know if the person will complete the deal or will steal your Axie or USDC token.

-Trying to solve this issue, we made a Discord Bot called **Axie Center** (like pokemon center) where our bot act like judge to make a fair trade/sale and available  24/7.
+Trying to solve this issue, we made a Discord Bot called **Axie Center** (like pokemon center) where our bot act like smart contract (servers in backend) to make a fair trade/sale and available  24/7.

 To find more info, please go to our [**Discord**](https://discord.gg/pBbRszAsK5) channel and react to the axie sticker to unlock Axie Infinity section and starts with  [**how it works**](https://discordapp.com/channels/840809298778259486/946513206472507443)